 It is up to you to decide what to do when an exception condition is encountered.
 Many object-oriented programming languages define mechanisms for programmers to declare exceptions and error conditions, signal their occurrence, and to write and associate exception-handling code that executes when signaled.
 Alternatively, you could design an object to detect an exception condition, and instead of raising an exception, it could return a result indicating that an exception occurred.

-Partly, it is a matter of style and largely a matter of implementation language that determines whether you design your objects to raise exceptions or report exception conditions.
-Either design shown in Figures 4 and 5 would "handle the exception condition" of an invalid password.
+Partly it's a matter of style and largely a matter of implementation language that determines whether you design your objects to raise exceptions or report exception conditions.
+Either design described below would "handle the exception condition" of an invalid password.

-Figure 4 - Execution transfers directly to callers' exception handling code.
+Figure 4.
+Execution transfers directly to callers' exception handling code

-Figure 5 - Caller checking a result for exceptions during the call.
+Figure 5.
+Caller checking a result for exceptions during the call